-Choose a neutral area.
+Choose a Neutral Area

-One thing that dogs and birds have in common is that they are both often pretty easy to distract and bribe with food.
+One thing that dogs and birds have in common is that they're both often pretty easy to distract and bribe with food.
 Offering them plenty of tasty treats can be a great way to reward each of them for good behavior during the introductory phase of their relationship.
-Be sure to have plenty of treats for each animal on hand before beginning your sessions with them.Continue to 5 of 5 below.
+Be sure to have plenty of treats for each animal on hand before beginning your sessions with them.

 After several sessions of bringing the bird and dog into the same room together and helping them get accustomed to one another, you can begin to allow your dog to be off-leash in the area as long as he or she continues to behave and not harass the bird.
 However, for your bird's protection, never allow him or her out of the cage while the dog is present, and never leave the animals in the same room together unsupervised.
 Accidents can always happen, even with the most well-trained and trustworthy canines.
 The best way to reduce the risk for your pets is to simply keep your bird inside of the cage while the dog is around.